uddaloksarkar/numpy-debug/README.md

 * NumPy must be compiled with debug flags (`-O0 -g`) for effective debugging (look inside `setup.sh`)
 * Breakpoints can be set directly in NumPy C functions once the shared libraries are loaded.
+* When probing into the `random` module keep it in mind that the actual distributions used are in the **legacy directory**.
+Fit breakpoints accordingly in `numpy/numpy/lib/random/src/legacy/legacy-distributions.c`.